zachlipp/object-detection-service/README.md

 ## 💥 Features
 ### 📸 **Image processing**
 Users can scale the image up or down before providing it to the model.
-The `process_image` function can be extended to support abitrary image transformations.
+The `process_image` function can be extended to support arbitrary image transformations.

 ### 🪄 **Object detection**
 The model identifies known objects in the image, and returns bounding boxes and confidence scores for each prediction.